-All wirelessly equipped models, except those with Wi-Fi, also have the following screens.
+Wireless Mesh Radio equipped models (that is, not Wi-Fi or BLE) also have the following screens.
 At the Wireless screen, you can check communication with other wireless devices and get other useful information about the wireless settings.
 The Wireless menu is divided into a sequence of four "pages," each presenting different information.
 As you press [Y/+] on each of the "pages," you advance to the next one.